ndorfin/ndorfin/README.md

 Take a look at my <abbr title="Curriculum vitae">CV</abbr> (or resumé) at [ndorfin.github.io/cv](https://ndorfin.github.io/cv/) or browse my personal site at [tactile.co.za](https://tactile.co.za/)

+## Available for short-term and permanent work

+Get in touch if you'd like help with:

+- Design Systems work
+- Front-of-the-front-end development work
+- Design to web conversion
+- Web Performance improvements
+- Mentoring and training web developers
+- Django, Rails, and other web application framework front-end work

-## Current work
+## Latest project work

-I'm currently on contract at Stellenbosch University, working with the [CREST team](https://www0.sun.ac.za/crest/) on their SASTI analytics platform.
+I've wrapped up a contract at Stellenbosch University, working with the [CREST team](https://www0.sun.ac.za/crest/) on their SASTI analytics platform.
 (Reporting on tertiary education performance in South Africa).
 SASTI is written in Python/Django.
-I'm responsible for upgrading the UI aspects using:
+I've been responsible for upgrading the UI aspects using:

 - a bespoke Pattern Library
 - Jinja2